microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/bootstrapper/Bootstrap.rst

 UserId
     A **string** value uniquely identifying the user making the request.
 This value should match the :term:`UserId` value provided in :ref:`CheckFileInfo`.
 This ID is expected to be unique per user and consistent over time.
-See :ref:`User identity properties` for more information.
+See :ref:`User identity requirements` for more information.

 SignInName
     A **string** value identifying the user making the request.
 This value is used to distinguish a user's